 New York City native plants include mosses, ferns, grasses, sedges and rushes, wildflowers, trees, shrubs and woody vines.
-Over thousands of years, this flora has adapted to the climate, soils and environmental conditions of our locality.
+Over thousands of years, this flora has adapted to the climate, soils and environmental conditions of the five boroughs.
 This site-specific evolution is reflected in their genetic makeup.
 Sculpted by nature, the plants found here have become perfectly suited to New York City living.
 They are an integral part of our ecosystems, and the building blocks of our local biodiversity.

 New York City has already lost more than 30% of its native plants, due to urban development and other human activities.
 You can help save the ones that are left.